Index

 Vendor Policies

-- Each vendor must provide his/her own equipment, supplies and materials, such as their own tables, chairs and boards from which to sell their products.
-All vendors must supply sacks or other containers for product sales.
+- Each vendor must provide his/her own equipment, supplies and materials, such as their own tables, chairs, tables and cloths from which to sell their products.
+All vendors must supply bags or other containers for product sales.
 Vendors must have their own tent to participate in the market.

-- Vendors should provide a clean personal appearance to reflect positively on the Market.
+- Vendors shall maintain proper personal hygiene and have clean personal appearance to reflect positively on the market.

 - Shoes and shirts must be worn by vendors during market hours.